Sweet freedom whispered in my ear,

 Imagine a whole family wipe-out.

 His name is Hank.
-We found out he is Hank Gaskell, a twenty-something surfer (think: the new Spider-man, Andrew Garfield) known as Hana Hank.
+We found out his name is Hank Gaskell, known as Hana Hank.
 You can check out his video below (along with Elton John's Someone Saved My Life Tonite.

-It happened during Father's Day weekend.
+It happened during Father's Day weekend in 2013.
 After living on Maui, Hawaii, for a year we finally experienced the infamous "Road to Hana," and the beautiful town of Hana itself.
 It turned out to be quite an experience.

 would be a refreshing respite before the curvy mountainous journey back, to our home in Haiku.